-The name for this site is inspired by more than one thing:
+The name for this site is inspired by three things at the same time:

-- Second, CrossFit gyms (affiliates, as they are known officially) are referred to as “boxes”.
+Second, functional fitness gyms are often referred to as “boxes”.
 And so with one intention of this site is for me to document visits to other boxes anywhere I travel, and in going from box to box like David Carradine in Kung Fu (I’m not dating myself that badly, given that it was off the air by the time I was born), I am essentially jumping from box to box – or – “box jumping”.
 And so with each visit I try to write about it.

 So that’s the quick and dirty on what BoxJumper means.

 Effectively it’s for everyone interested in athletic pursuits, but it’s principally aimed at the over 40 functional fitness crowd.
 Why?
 Because that’s the perspective from which my stories will be told.
 I will be inviting guest writers to contribute to the content of the site as well to offer other perspectives along the way, but they too will focus on the perspective of the masters CrossFit fitness athlete.

 It’s meant to inform, entertain, inspire and provoke discussion.

 About Jean St-Amand – Author, Business Owner and Masters (over 40) Athlete, CrossFit Level 2 Trainer and Catalyst L1 Certified Weightlifting Coach